Tailoring quantum error correction to spin qubits: Surface code with spin qubits

 The analysis so far considered an optimistic fixed value for the gate errors.
 Although gate errors make substantial contribution to the overall performance of error correction.
 In order to gain a more complete picture of the threshold surface we calculated the threshold surface in the three-dimensional parameter space of $(p_G,p_T,p_R)$ for error biases $\eta_G = 1$ and $\eta_T=20$.
 The results are presented on Fig.~\ref{fig:threshold_RSC}(b).
 The error threshold for a gate-error-dominated scenario [i.e., $\mathbf{p} \approx (p_G,0,0)$] is substantially lower than the threshold values of the opposite limit.
-From the complete threshold surface it can be seen that a linear approximation might be sufficient, unless the error budget is dominated by idling errors, in which case the nonlinear tail of the plot needs to be explored more carefully.
-Due to the monotonity of the threshold surface, one expects the strongest bias dependencies in the corners, i.e., for $(0,\pth_T(\eta_T),0)$ and $(\pth_G(\eta_G),0,0)$.
+Even though the threshold surface does not have the shape of a plane, we may fit a plane to the data points using the three threshold parameters from Eq.~\eqref{eq:poverpth}, to allow for a simple quantitative comparison between QEC codes as well as a useful proxy for resource estimation.
+The quality of the fit can be described by the mean distance between the surface and the fitted plane, which can be used to estimate the error of the linear approximation (see Tab. \ref{tab:thresholds}).
+Due to the monotonicity of the threshold surface, one expects the strongest bias dependencies in the corners, i.e., for $(0,\pth_T(\eta_T),0)$ and $(\pth_G(\eta_G),0,0)$.
 Therefore we focused our error-bias analysis on these two points.

 From Fig.~\ref{fig:threshold_RSC}(c) it is apparent that the idling threshold $\pth_T$ is peaked at $\eta_T = 1/2$, that corresponds to depolarizing noise.
 This can be understood from the fact that for $\eta_T \ll 1$, $X$ and $Y$ errors occur with a probability $p_{X-Y} = p$, both contributing to logical $X$ errors.
 Similarly, for the $Z$-biased case ($\eta_T \gg 1$) the probability-$p$ errors contribute to logical-$Z$ errors.
 On the other hand for depolarizing noise, only two of the three Pauli-s affect a logical with a joint probability $2p/3$.
 Indeed we observe a roughly $1.5\times$ increase in the error threshold.
 We note that noise-bias-tailored decoders could take advantage of the peculiar syndrome pattern of biased noise leading to potentially higher thresholds~\cite{tuckett2020fault}, but such an advantage has not been demonstrated yet for circuit-level error models.